 DDA’s qualifying conditions for developmental delay and intellectual/developmental disability are used to determine eligibility.
 You can download a document that lists them here.

 How to apply for a determination of DDA eligibility at different ages:

 Birth to Three: Apply for Early Support for Infants and Toddlers (ESIT).
 A Family Resources Coordinator (FRC) will help you obtain screenings, services and supports.
 Learn more here.

 TIP: DDA requires a re-determination of eligibility at age 4, so you will need to re-apply for DDA services before that happens.
 DDA will send a notice 6 months prior to your child turning 4.
 Do not ignore this reminder!

-Age Three and Older: Request a determination of eligibility from your local DDA office.
+Age Three and Older: Request a determination of eligibility.
 You will be asked for documents to verify identity, residency, disability, consent, and (where needed) guardianship or adoption records.
 Click here for an eligibility application packet.

 It’s up to you to call and request to be assessed for services.

 You must call to request services after you have been determined eligible for DDA.
 Some services are entitlement, such as personal care through Community First Choice; however, most DDA services are provided through a waiver program, which is not an entitlement.
 Enrollment in waiver programs are filled based on assessed need when there is available funding.